DinoChiesa/devportal-exp/README.md

 ## Disclaimer

 This example is not an official Google product, nor is it part of an official Google product.

+## Current Status

+This is for demonstration, exploration, and illustration.
+It is not expected to be practically usable in production, without modification and extension.

+### Features

+- Firebase Authn / Google Identity Sign-in for developers

+- Presents the list of Apigee apps registered for a developer, and credentials for same.

+- Allows user to add an app and generate new client credentials, choosing among the available API products.

+- Allows user to remove a registered app from their account.

+- Allows user to generate and register RSA keypairs to their accounts, potentially supporting JWT bearer token grants.

+- Views/peruses the list of API products available.

+- Runs in Google Cloud Run

+### Limitations

+- No support for sign-in mechanisms other than Firebase.
+Eg, it does not support bringing your own OIDC provider.
+- No support for viewing API analytics.
+- No support for rendering OpenAPI Specs for API products
+- No support for Teams-owned developer apps
+- No support for "skinning" or styling the portal without re-compiling
+- I'm sure there are many others

 ## Building and Running